pleo-io/prop/README.md

 # Extending

 You can easily customize the behavior of prop.
+The three main extension points are `PropFactory` and `ParserFactory`.

+## PropFactory

+`PropFactory` takes a property name and a parse function and must return a `Prop<X>`.
+The default implementation is `ArchaiusPropFactory`.

+## ParserFactory

+`ParserFactory` takes a `java.reflect.Type` and returns a `java.util.Function` that can transform a `String` into an instace of the right Type.
+The default implementation is `JacksonParserFactory`.